aeternity/tutorials/sophia-vote-contract.md

 We access the transaction initiator’s address by the built in `Call.caller` and prepend it `::` to the current list of voters.

-The last step is to create a `get votes count` function.
+The next step is to create a `get votes count` function.

 ```sophia
 entrypoint count_votes(candidate : address) : int =